tmwnwes/333Arcade/README.md

 ## Files

 #### This folder will come populated with a slightly altered version of the words_alpha.txt file available at https://github.com/dwyl/english-words/blob/master/words_alpha.txt.
 The alterations are just the removal of words that are 4 letters or fewer, but you can feel free to look at the source or replace the file attached in this repository with that file instead.
 Upon running the launcher, Files will become populated with stats and key files for use by the game included with this project.

+## Audio

+#### This folder comes populated with mp3 files used in some of the games.
+Deleting this folder or files within the folder may cause game crashes as audio files are attempted to be played.

+## Images

+#### This folder contains thumbnail images for each of the created games as well as images for fruit ninja

 ## PretendLauncher.py